afsalthaj/safe-string-interpolation/docs/src/main/tut/examples.md

 // safeStr interpolation
 scala> safeStr"The a, b and c are: ${a}, ${b}, ${c}"
-<console>:24: error: The provided type isn't a string nor it's a case class, or you might have tried a `toString` on non-strings!
+<console>:24: error: The provided type is neither a string nor a case-class.
+Consider converting it to strings using <value>.asStr.
        safeStr"The a, b and c are: ${a}, ${b}, ${c}"
                                                                                                     ^
 scala> safeStr"a and b: ${a}, ${b}"